How to Start a Travel Blog in 2017 (UPDATE: March 7th 2017)

 PART C) Making Money

 I know, I know you all want to know about how to make a million dollars, but be patient.
+Just because now you know HOW to start a travel blog doesn’t mean you’re earning a fortune on day 1!
 Spend the first 6 months to a year creating quality content, learning the blogging ropes, building an audience (priority).
 DON’T WORRY ABOUT MAKING MONEY, DON’T EVEN THINK ABOUT IT FOR SIX MONTHS OR MORE.
 Once you have an audience, then you can consider how to make money, but believe me when I say building the audience is the toughest part, once you have your audience, you can make money guaranteed.
 Here are the methods successful bloggers have monetized their sites:

 - Affiliate Marketing